wendyverdonk93/docs/content/payment-methods/banks/giropay/activate-giropay.md

 Enable Giropay as a payment method in your ecommerce platform to finalize the activation.

-If you have any questions, feel free to contact our Integration Team at <integration@multisafepay.com>
+For any questions, email the Integration Team at <integration@multisafepay.com>